High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

+The constant $\hat{\Gamma}$ and the assumed measurement-noise level together set the relative weighting of the prior and the likelihood in Equation~\ref{eq:likelihood_score_edm}, and therefore control both how closely DPS follows its coarse conditioning and how much its ensemble members spread.
+A larger effective variance down-weights the likelihood, so samples are drawn more freely from the prior; a smaller one pulls every member toward the same coarse measurement and narrows the ensemble.
+The configuration used here yields an under-dispersed ensemble whose members are mutually similar, consistent with the spread-skill ratios reported in Section~\ref{sec:calibration} (Table~\ref{tab:ssr}).
+We did not perform a systematic sweep over $\hat{\Gamma}$ and the measurement-noise level; a study of how this weighting trades off conditioning fidelity against ensemble spread is a natural direction for improving DPS calibration, albeit at significantly increased computational cost, which we leave for future work.

-The posterior sampling model employs the same UNet with EDM preconditioning as the conditional SR model, maintaining 3 residual blocks per level and a channel multiplier sequence of [1, 2, 4, 8, 16].
-A critical distinction lies in the conditioning: rather than using multi-level T30 variables directly, this model uses a single-channel bicubic upsampling of the low-resolution data.
+The DPS model employs the same UNet with EDM preconditioning as the conditional SR model, maintaining 3 residual blocks per level and a channel multiplier sequence of [1, 2, 4, 8, 16].
+A critical distinction here is that the diffusion model is not conditioned on any low-resolution inputs.
+The likelihood score term is used only during sampling.
 This configuration enables the model to serve as a learned prior for atmospheric states, where the reverse diffusion process is guided by the coarse input to satisfy the posterior distribution $p(x_0|y)$.
-The batch size is set to 48 per GPU.
-The model is trained on the native ERA5 dataset (using the $0.25^\circ$ targets) for 50 million images (50,000 kimg) using the AdamW optimizer ($LR=10^{-4}$).
-The loss function remains consistent with the EDM framework ($\sigma_{data}=1.2, P_{mean}=0, P_{std}=2$).

-This likelihood gradient guides the generation process by modifying the probability flow ODE.
-At each discretization step $i$, the standard EDM drift is adjusted to project the trajectory toward the measurement manifold:
+The likelihood score term guides the generation process by modifying the probability flow ODE to drift towards regions of high likelihood.
+At each discretization step, the standard EDM drift is adjusted to project the trajectory toward the measurement manifold.
+The full procedure is detailed in Algorithm 1 in \citet{chakraborty2026multimodal}.
+Details of common hyperparameters are provided in Appendix~\ref{hyperparams}.

-where $\lambda_g$ is a guidance scale.
-The state is then updated using this posterior drift $\mathbf{d}_{\text{pos}}$, ensuring the final sample satisfies both the learned physics of the prior and the constraints of the observation $\mathbf{y}$.
-The full procedure is detailed in Algorithm 1 in \citep{chakraborty2025multimodal}.